 - Whether it is clear who was at fault for the accident.
 In some cases, the other driver may admit their liability, and the case can proceed more quickly.
 However, the other driver’s insurance company may disagree and dispute the matter.
 In that instance, resolution can take more time.

 - The severity of the injuries in the case.
 When someone is badly and irreparably hurt, their treatment and determining the full extent of their injuries and damages can take time.

 - Someone died as a result of the accident.
 If there has been a death, insurance companies are going to want to take the time to extensively investigate the case.

 - It is unclear who was at fault.
 When fault is at issue, both sides will have to present significant and detailed evidence regarding the other’s culpability.
 This can be a time-consuming process.

 .
 The parties are unable to resolve the matter outside of a lawsuit.
 In many instances, these types of cases are settled before a suit is filed.
 Once the matter reaches the point of filing suit, the parties are both going to take additional time to develop their side of the case.
 This can involve filing motions and pleadings, going through discovery, and locating and working with experts, and if necessary, going through a full trial and having to await judgment.

 While it is not possible for an attorney to create an exact estimate of how long your case will take to be resolved, an experienced personal injury attorney will be able to talk to you about your situation and give you a general idea of what to expect during the process.

 At the Draper Law Office, we have experience helping clients evaluate their car accident cases and understand their options.
-Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our three locations: St. Cloud, Kissimmee, and Orlando.
+Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our two locations: Kissimmee, and Orlando.